Tomas-Tamantini/gamehub-client/README.md

 # Gamehub-Client

 A websocket client to play Chinese Poker on on [Gamehub](https://github.com/Tomas-Tamantini/gamehub).
+See the github pages hosted app [here](https://tomas-tamantini.github.io/gamehub-client/).

 ## Install dependencies